kazurayam/KS_HowTestCaseIsCompiledIntoExecutableClass/docs/index.md

 3. The `runScript()` method contains the original set of Groovy statements.

 4. And also in front of the `class` definition, I can find the original set of Groovy statements.
-It is obvious that the statements in from of the `class` definistion will never be executed by the `main()` method of the `class`.
-To me the statements outside the `class` definition look like a ruin forgotten.
+These statements are syntactically valid; no problem if these statements are there.
+But it is obvious that the statements in front of the `class` definistion will never be executed by the `main()` method of the `class`.
+To me the statements outside the `class` definition look like a forgotten ruin.

 Other point of interest is the way how the `makeTestObject()` function is treated.
 The `makeTestObject()` is originally defined as a function in the Test Case script.
 The resulting `class` implements `private TestObject makeTestObject()` function.
 This transformation looks quite understandable to me.